dancpluz/html-analyzer/README.md

-EASTER_EGG_URLS

-# Code Challenge for Axur Software Development Internship
+# HtmlAnalyzer

 ## Objective

-Develop a Java program that gets the deepest HTML text snippet of an URL
+Java program that gets the deepest HTML text snippet of an URL

 ## Considerations